GO-ALRT: Reflection

-The GO ALRT project was viewed by some as redundant since there had been interurbans—referred to as radial cars in Canada—provided earlier in the 20th century.
-In later years, urban planning in the Toronto area has placed greater emphasis on suburban infill development, with some proposals including light rail transit comparable to European low-floor tramways.
-Proposals for long-distance high-speed rail rapid transit connection have been compared systems such as the Bay Area Rapid Transit or the Hong Kong MTR, although there has been little recent discussion of linking the suburbs with a rapid transit system.
+Some observers considered the GO-ALRT proposal redundant, noting that interurban railways, referred to in Canada as radial cars, already operated in the Toronto region earlier in the 20th century.
+Urban planning in the Toronto area later emphasized suburban infill development, with some proposals including light rail transit similar to European low-floor tramways.
+Proposals for long-distance high-speed rail rapid transit have been compared to systems such as the Bay Area Rapid Transit and the Hong Kong MTR, although there has been limited recent discussion of connecting Toronto suburbs with a rapid transit network.

-The GO Transit Regional Express Rail project has been described as a successor to some of the concepts introduced by GO-ALERT.
-The project is expected to electrify and increase frequencies on existing GO train lines to every 3–8 minutes during peak periods and every 6–15 minutes off-peak on five of the corridors.
-The project, once complete, is expected to resemble other European regional rail networks, such as the Réseau Express Régional in Paris, operating at metro-like frequencies throughout the Greater Toronto Area.
+The recent GO Transit Regional Express Rail project has been described by transit planners as building on concepts introduced by GO-ALRT.
+The project involves electrifying existing GO train lines and increasing service frequency to every 3–8 minutes during peak periods and every 6–15 minutes off-peak on five corridors.
+According to Metrolinx, the completed project will operate at frequencies similar to regional rail networks in Europe, such as the Réseau Express Régional in Paris.